-Financial planning fees are paid via check, wire or ACH.
+Financial planning fees are paid via check, wire, ACH or direct deduction from investment account if managed by PCA.
+Clients provide written authorization permitting planning fees to be deducted by PCA to be paid directly from their investment account(s) held by the Custodian as part of the Financial Planning Agreement.
 In some cases, fees may be paid by recurring credit card transactions as authorized by the client.